 A teacher’s abilities to make efficient use of lesson time, to coordinate classroom resources and space, and to manage students’ behaviour with clear rules that are consistently enforced, are all relevant to maximising the learning that can take place.
 These environmental factors are necessary for good learning rather than its direct components.

-4.2 There are clear rules and consequences in Ollie’s class.
+4.2 There are clear rules and consequences in this teacher’s class.

-4.3 Ollie is consistent in applying his rules.
+4.3 This teacher is consistent in applying their rules.

-4.4 The rules and consequences in Ollie’s class are fair and reasonable, and they help to support our learning.
+4.4 The rules and consequences in this teacher’s class are fair and reasonable, and they help to support our learning.